 Rename-Computer -NewName be-srv01 -PassThru

-To add a server to your on-premises Active Directory domain:
+To join a server to the on-premises Active Directory domain:

 Add-Computer -DomainName "corp.woshub.com" -Restart

-If you want to add additional users to the local administrators’ group, you can configure a Group Policy or add them manually:
+To add additional users to the local Administrators group, you can either configure a Group Policy or add the users manually.

 Add-LocalGroupMember -Group "Administrators" -Member "corp\jsmith"